Anmoldeep2002/Renaming-Devices/README.md

 <h2>Description</h2>
-<p>In this step, I'll rename all of the Virtual Machines I've created for this project.
+<p>In this section, I'll rename all of the Virtual Machines I've created for this project.
 This will make it easy to identify devices within the domain.</p>

 <br />